-The design includes a memorial park with statues of Eisenhower and a large metal tapestry depicting the Kansas landscape of his boyhood home.
+Gehry designed a memorial park with statues of Eisenhower as general, as president and as a young man from Kansas.
+A large metal tapestry would serve as a backdrop, depicting the Kansas landscape of Ike's boyhood home.